nus-cs2113-AY2122S1/tp/docs/team/yeezao.md

 The following sections in the Developer Guide were largely or wholly written by me:

 - `Storage` component, and its related diagrams
+- Non-functional Requirements

 In addition, I made contributions to the following sections:

 - Some text in `Trip` class
+- Manual testing instructions for trip-related features

 #### Contributions to Team Tasks:

 - Setting up and administration of organisation and team repository
+- Reviewing of Pull Requests
+- Adding templates for User Stories and Bug Reporting in Issues
 - Gradle modifications (for enabling assertions and adding Gson dependency)
 - Managed `v2.0` release
 - Cleanup of PE-D issues (marking duplicate, rejecting non-issues)